Skip to main content

 The following has the correct code for the method getScore plus at least one extra unneeded code statement.
 This method will calculate and return the score for a word game.
 The code should loop through all of the elements in wordList and if the length of the current word is 3 it should add one to the score, if the length of the word is 4 it should add 2 to the score, and if the length is greater than 4 it should add 3 to the score.
 The method should return the score.
 Drag the needed blocks from the left into the correct order on the right.
 Check your solution by clicking on the Check button.
 You will be told if any of the blocks are in the wrong order or if you need to remove one or more blocks.
 There is one extra block that is not needed in a correct solution.

-The example below demonstrates a while loop and an object-oriented approach where the list is a field of the current object and an instance method rather than a class (static) method loops through the list.
+The code in this activity demonstrates using while loop and an object-oriented approach where the list is a field of the current object and an instance method rather than a class (static) method loops through the list.

-The following code removes a name from a list.
+The code removes all instances of a name from a list.
 Set the found variable to the appropriate true or false values at line 13 and line 20 to make the code work.

 Be careful when you remove items from a list as you loop through it.
 Notice how the method above only increments the index if an item was not removed from the list.
 This is because removing an item from a list will shift the remaining items to the left and if you increment the index in all cases you will skip the elements immediately after each element you remove.
 To see why, consider that those elements will be shifted into the position of the just removed element and if you increment the index, it will move to the next position, skipping the element that used to be at that position.
 Leaving the index unchanged after a remove allows the shifted-down element to be processed on the next time through the loop.